 As a side note, there are small things you can do to strengthen the roof even if is relatively new.
 For example, if you climb in your attic and see nails that are supposed to attach the plywood sheathing to the truss have missed the truss, then you have found what could be a structural weakness.
-The joint can be strengthened with a deck adhesive.
+The joint can be strengthened with a wood epoxy or the application of closed cell foam insulation.

 Figure 4-30.
 To install connectors with minimal demolition, cut rectangular holes between pairs of trusses.
 A connector can be attached to a truss on each side of the hole, allowing four trusses to be attached with just two holes.
 Holes are patched by resting the patch on scabs nailed to the sides of the trusses.
-Source: Coastal Contractors Online
+Source: Coastal Contractors Online.